-The MCSA, MCSE, and MCSD certifications will retire on June 30, 2020.
+The MCSA, MCSE, and MCSD certifications retired on January 31, 2021.
 Microsoft will continue its transition to role-based certifications.

 On February 27, 2020, Microsoft announced the retirement of its MCSA, MCSE, and MCSD certifications.
-Students will have until June 30, 2020 to complete these certification paths.
+Students had until January 31, 2021 to complete these certification paths.
 To better align with industry trends, Microsoft is focusing its training programs on role-based certifications.

 From the Microsoft Learning Blog:

 MCSA, MCSE, and MCSD certification is still valuable.
-According to the Global Knowledge Salary Survey, these are some of the highest paying certifications in the field.
-Any MCSE, MCSA, or MCSD certification active on June 30, 2020 will remain active on your certification transcript until June 30, 2022.
+According to the Global Knowledge Salary Survey, these are some of the highest-paying certifications in the field.

 What Should You Do Next?

-- Option 2: Pursue a role based certification.
+Pursue a role-based certification.
 See below for the recommended training paths for the new role-based certification tracks.